The Place to Share

 River head spring parking lot, drive north about

-left on Hwy 98 and continue until you cross the
+ends at Hwy 98, turn left (east) onto Hwy 98 and continue until

 - Fee: none